erikespana/Social-Media-Mash-Up/social-media-aggregator/README.md

 # Social Media Aggregator (Chatter Feed) 2.1 #

 System requirements: Cascade Server 6.10 with Velocity 1.7

+### How to add a social media feed ###
+* Create a new Feed Block and enter the feed's URL.
+* Add the Feed Block to the Structured Data Block.
+	* Create a new "Feed" group.
+	* Select the previously created Feed Block using the block chooser.
+	* Leave Mute = No unless you want to ignore the Feed Block.
+	* Submit

 * **feed-aggregator.xml (Data Definition)**